mattermost/mattermost-marketplace/.github/ISSUE_TEMPLATE/add_plugin.md

 - [ ] For the current release and upcoming ones a changelog has to be published, with a link recorded in the `release_notes_url` property of the `plugin.json` manifest.
 - [ ] The plugin has to be out of Beta and be released with at least v1.0.0.
 - [ ] All configuration is accessible via the UI of Mattermost.
 - [ ] The plugin id defined in the manifest must not collide with the id of an existing plugin in the marketplace.
-It should follow [the naming convention](https://developers.mattermost.com/extend/plugins/manifest-reference/#id).
+It should follow [the documentation's suggested naming convention](https://developers.mattermost.com/extend/plugins/manifest-reference/#id).

 **Technical Requirements**

-- [ ] The plugin works for 60k concurrent connections and in a high availability environment.
-(There are currently no tools available to verify this property.
-Hence, it is checked via code review by a developer)
+- [ ] The plugin works for 60k concurrent connections and in a high-availability deployment. **Note:** There are currently no publicly-available tools to verify these properties.
+As such, they are checked during code review by a developer.
 - [ ] The plugin logs important events on appropriate log levels to allow system admins to troubleshoot issues.

 **Security Requirements**

 - [ ] The plugin does not expose a vulnerability.
-- [ ] The plugins provided an email address or a username on the [Community Server](https://community.mattermost) used to report vulnerabilities in the future.
+- [ ] The plugin provided an email address or a username on the [Community Server](https://community.mattermost.com) used to report vulnerabilities in the future.

 **Functional Requirements**